 Once you have some grammar and vocab under your belt, try reading on topics that interest you.
 If you like classic literature, great!
 But if not, don’t hesitate to read about sports or food, dive into current events or comics or even watch TV – anything that keeps you from getting bored.

 This is a no-brainer, but it bears repeating: the more you put into your French learning, the more you’ll get out of it.
 Study and practice a little every day and your French will just keep getting better.

-Other people will try to convince you that learning French is too hard – don’t listen to them.
+Other people will try to convince you that learning French is too hard or that Spanish is easier – don’t listen to them.
 If you make a real effort, you can and will learn French – it’s as simple as that.

 Take some time to learn about the most efficient learning techniques and your own personal learning style to make the most of the time you spend learning French.

 Keep a journal to track your progress – jot down what you studied, how you did on that pop quiz, whatever you like.
 And sign up for Progress with Lawless French, a quiz-based system that will create your personalized study plan and track your progress all the way from A1 to C1 (explanation of levels).

 Bon courage !